jotadwright/babel/applications/semantic-frame-extractor/Log.md

 At the moment, pronominal resolutions are not taken into consideration and negations are not treated specially.

-For grammar engineering and general evaluation purposes, the annotations are divided into a training set (`100-causation-frame-annotations.json`) and a test set (`50-causation-frame-annotations.json`).
+For grammar engineering and general evaluation purposes, the annotations are divided into a training set (`111-causation-frame-annotations.json`) and a test set (`63-causation-frame-annotations.json`).

 ## Incremental evaluation results for sentences with "due to"

+#### 2018-12-28
+Parsing the new training set sentences (a total of 30 now) results in 65 out of 90 correct slot fillers, 15 out of 30 completely correct sentences and 79.59% correct characters per slot filler.

 #### 2018-12-11
 Via substring-matching in the evaluation, it is now possible to calculate the ratio of correct characters per frame slot filler.
 The current average correctness of the training set lies at 82.38% correct characters per slot filler.
 This metric allows to assign a correctness of 95.96% to sentences, such as "Indeed, due to the rise of the freezing line, the snow-rain limit is moving to a higher elevation.", in which all but one of the slot fillers are correctly extracted, with the latter additionally containing some superfluous words.
 Naive string-matching would assign these sentences a correctness of only 67%, ignoring the correct slot filler parts.